Vinda International (OTCMKTS:VDAHF) Reaches New 12-Month High at $2.40

-Vinda International Holdings Limited (OTCMKTS:VDAHF – Get Rating) shares reached a new 52-week high during trading on Tuesday .
-The company traded as high as $2.40 and last traded at $2.40, with a volume of 0 shares changing hands.
+Vinda International Holdings Limited (OTCMKTS:VDAHF – Get Rating)’s stock price hit a new 52-week high on Monday .
+The company traded as high as $2.40 and last traded at $2.40, with a volume of 0 shares trading hands.
 The stock had previously closed at $2.40.

 About Vinda International